-Here is a resource for free greeting cards, recipes, Hagaddahs, crafts for children, who play such an important role in the celebration of Passover, online Seder services, and more.
+Here is a resource for FREE greeting cards, Hagaddah, crafts for children, who play such an important role in the celebration of Passover, online Seder services, and more.

 As with most Jewish celebrations, the general theme is this – they tried to kill us, they failed, let’s eat.

 See our complete posting here, with recipes from NY Times, Bon Appetit, My Jewish Learning and more.

 Chabad.org has free greeting cards for just about any Jewish occasion, including Passover.

 Some are meant to be sent by children, others to be received by children, and there are also free Seder invitations.

 Chabad.org also has full list of singalong Passover holiday songs, including Dayenu (It Would Have Been Enough) with lyrics in both English and Hebrew, and a step-by-step guide for creating your own Seder.